tianon/mirror-refind/keys/README.txt

 - fedora-ca.cer & fedora-ca.crt -- Fedora's public key, matched to the one
   used used to sign Fedora's shim 0.8 binary.

-- microsoft-kekca-public.der -- Microsoft's key exchange key (KEK), which
+- microsoft-kekca-public.cer -- Microsoft's key exchange key (KEK), which
   is present on most UEFI systems with Secure Boot.
 The purpose of Microsoft's KEK is to enable Microsoft tools to update Secure Boot variables.
 There is no reason to add it to your MOK list.

-- microsoft-pca-public.der -- A Microsoft public key, matched to the one used to sign Microsoft's own boot loader.
+- microsoft-pca-public.cer -- A Microsoft public key, matched to the one used to sign Microsoft's own boot loader.
 You might include this key in your MOK list if you replace the keys that came with your computer with your own key but still want to boot Windows.
 There's no reason to add it to your MOK list if your computer came this key pre-installed and you did not replace the default keys.

-- microsoft-uefica-public.der -- A Microsoft public key, matched to the one Microsoft uses to sign third-party applications and drivers.
+- microsoft-uefica-public.cer -- A Microsoft public key, matched to the one Microsoft uses to sign third-party applications and drivers.
 If you remove your default keys, adding this one to your MOK list will enable you to launch third-party boot loaders and other tools signed by